The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+The authors would like to thank the reviewer for their positive and thorough feedback, which helped to improve the final version of this manuscript.
 DJW and MJM acknowledge support from an STFC Ernest Rutherford Fellowship.
 CP and FF acknowledge support from ESA Research Fellowships.
 HPE acknowledges support under NASA contract NNG08FD60C.
 TPR was funded as part of the STFC consolidated grant ST/K000861/1.
 NW acknowledges CNES support for this work.
 CRC and MN acknowledge support from the Smithsonian Astrophysical Observatory (SAO) contract SV3-73016 to MIT, which is in turn supported by NASA under contract NAS8-03060 for the Chandra X-ray Center.
 This research has made use of data obtained with \nustar, a project led by Caltech, funded by NASA and managed by NASA/JPL, and has utilized the \nustardas\ software package, jointly developed by the ASDC (Italy) and Caltech (USA).
 This research has also made use of data obtained with \xmm, an ESA science mission with instruments and contributions directly funded by ESA Member States.